syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#members:signaturesettings}

-Gets or sets the settings of the handwritten signature.
+Gets/sets the settings of the handwritten signature.

 ### signatureSettings.color `string`